j3soon/omni-nerf-extension/nerfstudio_renderer/README.md

 conn.execute('del rq')
 ```

+Please note that the use of rpyc does not perfectly decouple the client and server.
+The client must be using the same Python version as the server, otherwise, there will be compatibility issues.

 ## Notes

 - `NerfStudioRenderQueue.update_camera` can be called whenever needed.
 The renderer will progressively render better images serially.
 Each update to the camera will result in an asynchronous rendering series.